gdsbook/book/notebooks/06_spatial_autocorrelation.md

 jc
 ```

-As it is common throughout PySAL, we are creating an object (`jc`) that holds a lot of information beyond the value of the statistic calculated.
+As it is common throughout Pysal, we are creating an object (`jc`) that holds a lot of information beyond the value of the statistic calculated.
 For example, we can check how many occurrences of GG we have (note the attribute is `bb`, which originates from the original reference where the two considered classes were black and white):

 ```python
 jc.bb